5jt/dyalog-cookbook/manuscript/16 Creating SetUp.exe with Inno.md

 UninstallDisplayIcon={app}\{#MyAppIcoName}
 ~~~

+The meaning of much of the above is pretty obvious.
-We don't discuss every single topic here because their names should make it pretty obvious what they are used for.
-It is worth mentioning however that all those names _must_ be be defined: Inno needs them.
+All those names _must_ be be defined, however: Inno needs them.

 Notes:

-* The variables defined at the top of the Inno script (before the first section) are referred to here by `{#varsname}`.
+* The variables defined at the top of the Inno script (before the first section) are dereferenced here as `{#varsname}`.

 * The `AppId` is used to identify an application, in particular for un-installing it.
-It can be anything as long as it is less than 128 characters long but using a GUID[^guid] is not a bad idea at all.
+It can be anything as long as it is less than 128 characters long but using a GUID[^guid] is a good idea.
 Tip: don't add a version number to it.

-  Note that you can create a GUID from within Inno Script Studio: check the Tools > Generate GUID menu command.
+  You can create a GUID from within Inno Script Studio: check the _Tools > Generate GUID_ menu item.

 *  `pf32` is an internal Inno constant.
-The name stands for "The 32-bit program folder" which defaults to `C:\Program folder (x86)`.
+It points to the machine's 32-bit program folder, by default `C:\Program folder (x86)`.

-   If you want it to be a 64-bit application then use `pf64` instead.
-Don't use `pf`: although this has a default and therefore might work it's just not obvious, so it's better to avoid this and be explicit.
+   If you are packaging a 64-bit application, use `pf64` instead.
+Don't use `pf`.
+Although this does have a default and might work it's just not obvious: better to avoid this and be explicit.

-* `AllowNoIcons←1` will add a check box "Don't create a Start Menu folder" to the installer.
-That leaves it to the user whether the installer should create such a folder and under which name.
+* `AllowNoIcons←1` will add a check box _Don't create a Start Menu folder_ to the installer.
+That leaves it up to the user whether the installer should create such a folder, and under which name.

 * `app` is a constant that points to the folder where the user wants to install the application.
-It defaults to `DefaultDirName` which is just a suggestion the user might or might not accept.
+It defaults to `DefaultDirName`: that is just a suggestion the user might or might not accept.

-  However, whatever the user decides, `app` will point to that folder.
-In other words, the user might choose a different folder, but whatever she does, `app` is pointing to that folder.
+  `app` will point to the default, or whatever folder the user chooses instead.

 ### The section [Languages]{#lang}